MAD9137/f2024/README.md

 ## To run the slides

+Slides can be found at `./resources/slides/`

-on the root of the project run `./run-slide.sh week-number deck-number`
+On the root of the project run `./run-slide.sh week-number deck-number` to display the slides.

-i.e.: `./run-slide.sh week-number 5 2` will display the second deck for the fifth week.
+E.g.: `./run-slide.sh week-number 5 2` will display the second deck for the fifth week.

 **To view the slides you need to install MARP**
-On your mac run `brew install marp-cli`
+On your mac run

+`brew install marp-cli`